Accurate method for ultralight axion CMB and matter power spectra: Effective Method for s

-where $w_T = p_T/\rho_T$ is the total equation of state.
-With the effective method for the background complete, we find the initial field $\phi_{\rm ini}$ that corresponds to the final $\Omega_\ax h^2$ by bisecting initial field values until sufficient convergence is achieved.
-A final subtlety applies to the definition of $\Omega_\ax h^2$ itself.
+With the effective method for the background complete, a final subtlety applies to the definition of $\Omega_\ax h^2$ itself, which we recall determines the initial field $\phi_{\rm ini}$.
 For masses $m \ge 10 H_0$, we use $\rho_\ax^\ETA(a=1)$ and $H_0=H^\ETA(a=1)$ even when $m/H_*$ is at $a>1$, since cosmological observables reflect the Hubble time averaged effect of \ULA s.\footnote{Technically this is achieved by forcing a switch at $a = 1 - 10^{-3}$ and using $\rho_\ax^\EFA$ at $a=1$.} For masses where $m/H_0 < 10$, the oscillations are not rapid at the present and we use the instantaneous $\rho_\ax(a=1)$ and $H_0=H(a=1)$ solved from the KG system.
 In this latter regime, the \ULA\ behave as dark energy all the way to the present.

 Proceeding to the perturbations, we define the fluid pressure perturbation by the rest frame sound speed \cite{Hu:1998kj}, which we take as

 where $A_c$ is a constant to be specified at the switch by the pressure perturbation as $k\rightarrow 0$ where the first term vanishes.
 This form is also motivated by the \ETA\ of KG oscillations $\delta p_\ax^\ETA/\delta \rho_\ax^\ETA$ (see Appendix~\ref{app:KG}).
 Energy-momentum conservation dictates that the perturbation fluid variables obey